haier-iot/cloud-api/en-us/AccessSpecification.md

-## Access instructions
+## Access Instructions

 1. **Access premise**
-Before using the UWS service of Haier U+ Cloud Platform, the application developer needs to register as a developer at Haigeek(http://www.haigeek.com)and apply to create their own application products (application types include Andriod, IOS).
+Before using the UWS service of Haier U+ Cloud Platform, the application developer needs to register as a developer at Haigeek(http://www.haigeek.com) and apply to create their own application products (application types include Andriod, IOS).
 According to the development test of the application product, the stage of the release process corresponds to the UWS service of the Haier U+ cloud platform by using the information of the appid and appkey assigned by the created application.

 2. **Access method**
 The interactive interface between the cloud platform UWS and the application is unified into a JSON-based REST interface.
 The request parameter of the GET and DELETE primitives is the QueryParam of the url, and the URLEncode needs to be performed.
 The user of UWS should make the following assumptions: